 The Achievements of the Lawyer’s President

-Some of Mwamu’s achievements at EALS include the re-introduction of biannual awards and revamping of the specialized membership services through the launch of Leading Law Firms Forum and Young Lawyers Forum which exist to this day.
+Some of Mwamu’s achievements as President of EALS included the re-introduction of biannual awards and revamping of the specialized membership services through the launch of Leading Law Firms Forum and Young Lawyers Forum which exist to this day.
 Mwamu also turned EALS into a bastion of public interest litigation (PIL) at the East African Court of Justice (EACJ) creating a vibrant team that was able to return favourable references at the regional court and in turn influence EAC’s laws and policies.

 As the President of East Africa Law Society, Mwamu engineered the institution of numerous cases of public importance to test and establish the jurisdiction of EACJ.
 These included EALS vs Republic of Uganda seeking to hold the Government to account for police brutality against Ugandans during the walk to work saga.
 EALS vs Republic of Burundi after the Government seized the passport of the President of Burundi Bar Association, engineered his removal from the roll of the Advocates and arrested, the Batonier was eventually released, reinstated and restored to his position.